justinsgithub/justindevelops/markdown/software/github/pages/index.md

 2. Make sure a `CNAME` file is in the publishing folder that contains the domain name you have chosen

-3. go to DNS provider (such as google domains) and edit DNS settings so that CNAME points to your Github pages url (such as {username}.github.io)
+3. go to DNS provider (such as google domains) and edit DNS settings so that CNAME points to your GitHub pages url (such as {username}.github.io)

     - such as docs.justin-develops.com points to justinsgithub.github.io

-    - if using root domain (such as justin-develops.com), must point A record to Github IP addresses
+    - if using root domain (such as justin-develops.com), must point A record to GitHub IP addresses

     ```
       185.199.108.153